 Next, the support team began the migration of the PPFE application to the new node.
 They started by loading the \TANZKW databases from the \TANZM production system.
 Several challenges slowed this procedure to a crawl.
 The first problem was that the software versions on the older \TANZM node and the newer \TANZKW node were different.
-The original \TANZM and \TANZK nodes used the J06.12 version of the NonStop operating system, and the \TANZKW node used J06.16.
-Furthermore, the original nodes used SQL/MX version 2.3.4, and the new node used SQL/MX version 3.2.
-The result was that the standard NonStop export/import utilities could not copy the database directly from the source environment to the target environment.
+The original \TANZM and \TANZK nodes used the HPE NonStop operating system version J06.12, and the \TANZKW node used version J06.16.
+Furthermore, the original nodes used HPE NonStop SQL/MX version 2.3.4, and the new node used SQL/MX version 3.2.
+The result was that the standard NonStop export/import utilities would not copy the database directly from the source environment to the target environment.7

-Lesson Learned: Understand the limitations of different hardware and software versions on systems that must interoperate, and be prepared to address the complexities.
+Lesson Learned: Understand the limitations of different hardware and software versions on systems that must interoperate, and be prepared to address complexities

-The support team switched to NonStop's UNPAK2 and PAK2 utilities to perform block moves via FTP for the SQL/MX tables.
+The support team switched to HPE NonStop's UNPAK2 and PAK2 utilities to perform block moves via FTP for the SQL/MX tables.
 Macros were created to generate SQL LOAD jobs to run in parallel for the large SQL/MP tables.
 Because the production system, \TANZM, had to be quiesced to PAK the SQL/MX tables, the PPFE application was quiesced at midnight when it was handling a minimum load and these tables were copied during overnight periods.
-Each morning, before the application was restarted, Shadowbase replication was initiated on the newly copied tables to keep them synchronized as the application updated them.
+Each morning, before the application was restarted, HPE Shadowbase replication was initiated on the newly copied tables to keep them synchronized as the application updated them.

-The Shadowbase SOLV Online Loader was employed to copy the smaller SQL/MP tables since it could replicate these tables while the application was running.
+HPE Shadowbase SOLV Online Loader (SOLV) was employed to copy the smaller SQL/MP tables since it could replicate these tables while the application was running.
 It also kept these tables synchronized with the production system as the tables were being created and loaded.
 Thus, small-table migration proceeded continuously throughout the day.

 Once the SQL/MP tables were loaded, their indices had to be built, which took an extraordinary amount of time.
-Because of the size of the tables and the amount of system resources available (disk and cpu), the indexing had to be undertaken one table at a time.
+Because of the size of the tables and the amount of system resources available (disk and CPU), the indexing had to be undertaken one table at a time.
 Twelve terabytes of data had to be indexed, which took a total of 55 days.
 The support team worked long hours through March and into April to accomplish this task.
 Progress slowed considerably in April, which is vacation month in Tanzania.
-Progress was further gated by the lack of overtime authorization to complete the restoration task.
-All work had to be accomplished during normal office hours while the employees were still tasked with their regular support and systems administration jobs.
+Progress was further gated by the lack of management authorization for the team to work overtime hours to finish the restoration task.
+All work had to be accomplished during normal office hours while the employees were already tasked with their regular support and systems administration jobs.

-Lesson Learned: Allocate additional bedget for recovery operations after a failure to allow for the additional effort.
+Lesson Learned: Allocate additional budget and time for recovery operations after a failure to allow for the additional effort.
 Such factors should also be considered when developing or updating a business continuity plan, to ensure sufficient resource availability when it's needed, rather than after the fact when it only further slows the recovery process.

-After the database was fully loaded onto \TANZKW with all of the indices created and Shadowbase replication keeping the database synchronized with the production database on \ TANZM, the support team brought up the applications.
+Finally, after the database was fully loaded onto \TANZKW with all of the indices created and HPE Shadowbase replication keeping the database synchronized with the production database on \TANZM, the support team brought up the applications.
 To their horror, the disks immediately disconnected.
-It turned out that the logical unit locations for the various volumes were different from the ones that had previously been used on the older system's XP storage area network.
+It turned out that the logical unit locations for the various volumes were incorrect on ones that had previously been used on the older system's XP storage area network.
+The allocation on the new system was different.
+In addition, the team discovered that some of the disk cabling was wrong.
 It took another two weeks to fix these issues.